ABOUT THE EVENT

 - Biochemical pesticides

-TRACK 10 Entomology: Entomology is the study of insects and their behaviour.
-It is a more specific discipline of zoology.
-Professional entomologists contribute to the betterment of humankind by analysing the role of insects as disease vectors and finding ways of protecting food, crops and livestock from being damaged.
+TRACK 10 Entomology: Entomology is the study of insects and their behavior.
+It is a more specific and streamlined discipline of zoology.
+Professionals of this field contribute to the betterment of humankind by analyzing the role of insects as disease vectors and determining ways of shielding food, crops, and livestock against them.

 - Application of taxonomy